 We can temporarily increase our intelligence with electricity.

-The Higgs-Boson has been confirmed and is out of the way, leaving us free to discover everything else (like dark matter).
+The Higgs Boson has been confirmed, leaving us free to discover everything else (like dark matter).

 You can work from and live anywhere in the world and still Skype with grandma.